youngdataspace/Build-and-Deploy-a-Spam-Detector-Model-on-AWS/README.md

 Now we are ready to start working with data.
 Let's start writing in the spam_classifier.ipynb notebook.

-# Part 2 - Deploy the trained model on AWS using SageMaker
+# Part 2 - Deploy the Trained Model on AWS Using SageMaker
 ## Preparation
 #### Account
 - Create an AWS account